Phase Two started on Monday, June 22, 2020

 This Order supersedes any Mayor’s Order issued during the COVID-19 public health emergency to the extent of any inconsistency.

-Order shall be effective at 12:01 a.m. on Monday, June 22, 2020 and shall remain in effect for the duration of the public health emergency or until it is repealed, modified, or superseded.
+The Order shall be effective immediately and shall continue to be in effect through December 31, 2020, or until it is repealed, modified, or superseded.